-Applications are accepted as of March.
-When the required documents listed above are submitted, the Faculty Office will inform applicants of the date and venue of the qualifying graduate examination and required interview (end of May).
+When the required documents listed above are submitted, the Dean's Office will inform applicants of the date and venue of the qualifying graduate examination and required interview.
+Academic year starts the first of July.

 Applications are valid only for the academic year and the residency program to which they are being made.
-Applicants are informed of the Admission Committee's decision on the date announced by the Faculty Office.
+Applicants are informed of the Admission Committee's decision on the date announced by the Dean's Office.